Selling vs. Renting from a Distance

 Because the DC area is one of the priciest real estate markets in the country, you may want to hold onto your property, especially if you bought it more than a decade ago.

-Because of the transient nature of DC’s economy, it will be easy to find a tenant looking for a short-term rental if you plan on being gone less than a year.
+Because of DC’s economy’s transient nature, it will be easy to find a tenant looking for a short-term rental if you plan on being gone less than a year.
 If you sell your property now, you may find that you can’t afford a comparable home when you return.

 Will Renting Your Home Cover Mortgage and Expenses?

-Savvy financial minds will remind you that the rent you bring in has to be more than you pay out.
-In addition to mortgage, repairs, property management expenses and more have to be considered in order to break even.
+Savvy financial minds will remind you that the rent you bring in has to be more than you payout.
+In addition to a mortgage, repairs, property management expenses, and more have to be considered in order to break even.

 If you haven’t owned your home very long, you may not be able to charge the rent you need to cover expenses.
 In this case, selling your home is the best option.